thegiftofgabes/00-game-workshop/games/Alone-in-a-Role-Playing-Game/Alone-in-a-Role-Playing-Game.md

 Major Arcana
 - 1 – 2: a wild, mystical, or humane entity
 - 3 – 4: an offer or opportunity
-- 5 – 6: an event or sudden change
+- 5 – 6: an incident or sudden change

-other keywords: motivation, drive, goals, needs, urgent, matters

 # Interpreting Cards